tqtnk2000/HCMUS_CTF_2021_EliminationRound/_posts/2021-05-24-niche's-writeups.md

 Vâng, _old buddy **gets**_, một hàm tuyệt vời của C được mô tả trên man page như sau:

 > #### DESCRIPTION
-       _ Never use this function. _
+       > _ Never use this function. _

-       gets() reads a line from stdin into the buffer pointed to by s until either a terminating newline or EOF, which it replaces with a null byte ('\0').
-No check for buffer overrun is performed (see BUGS below).
+       > gets() reads a line from stdin into the buffer pointed to by s until either a terminating newline or EOF, which it replaces with a null byte ('\0').
+No check for buffer overrun is performed.

 Nhiệm vụ của ta là overflow được _[ebp-0xc]_ bằng với giá trị _0x66a44_: